 (1) Ya Hossein: a prayer to Imam Hossein, the holiest of messenger of God in the Shiai sect of Islam.

-(2) Green Revolution: an unprecedented political movement that arose after the 2009 Iranian presidential election, in which protesters demanded the removal of Mahmoud Ahmadinejad from.
+(2) The Iranian Green Movement: an unprecedented political movement that arose after the 2009 Iranian presidential election, in which protesters demanded the removal of Mahmoud Ahmadinejad from.
 The movement was crushed with brutal force by Iranian regime.